Skip to content

 })

-In these scenarios, SWR is more suitable as a caching strategy for "detail pages" or "config data".
+SWR is most useful as a caching strategy for detail views or global configuration datasets.

 Summary